 Thiago Silva has reiterated that he did not want to leave AC Milan but says that he takes some consolation from the fact that his sale helped balance the club's books.

-Both players have subsequently spoken of their displeasure at being forced out of the door of Milanello, but while the manner of his departure does still rankle with him, Thiago Silva at least understood the club's thinking.
+Both players have subsequently spoken of their displeasure at being forced out of the door of Milanello but while the manner of his departure does still rankle with him, Thiago Silva can at least understood the club's thinking.

 "You must ask those in charge [about the transfer] because I have always said and repeated that I did not want to leave Milan," the centre-half told Sport Week.

 "Then, however, the club chose to go this way and we found some common ground.